Evelnon/veloren/VelorenPort/Server/MissingFeatures.md

 - **Incomplete group and invite management**: features like group roles, loot sharing and invite timeouts remain unfinished. `GroupManager` and `InviteManager` provide only partial implementations.
 - **Simplified login and administration**: banlist and whitelist loading work, but admin role assignment and CLI management have been reduced.
+- **Spectator mode missing**: the server does not implement `InitializeSpectator` or silent spectator handling.
+Related events from `server/src/sys/msg/character_screen.rs` have not been ported.
 - **Missing weather and advanced real-time simulation**: the basic `rtsim` logic lacks the detailed weather system and time progression from the Rust server.
   The simple `WeatherSim` and `Rtsim` classes only provide placeholder behaviour